eth-protocol-fellows/protocol-studies/docs/wiki/research/PBS/ePBS.md

 ### [If it ain't broke, don't fix it - counterarguments](#if-it-aint-broke-dont-fix-it---counterarguments)

-The "If it ain't broke, don't fix it" perspective emerges as a significant counterargument against the enshrinement of proposer-builder separation (ePBS) within Ethereum's protocol.
+The "If it ain't broke, don't fix it" perspective emerges as a significant counterargument against the ePBS within Ethereum's protocol.
 This viewpoint is grounded in caution and a preference for maintaining the status quo unless there's an unequivocal necessity for change.
 Here’s how this perspective shapes the counterarguments against ePBS:

 **Reliance on Existing Systems**